Cleaning Geometry for SQL Server with the GeometryValidator

 geometrywarn.png

-Users can check the validity of their data using the STIsValid() method documented for both Geometry (planar units) and Geography (ellipsoidal units) in addition to the IsValidDetailed() method.
-For additional information about using these methods, please see FME is Loading Features with Invalid Geometries.
+Users can verify the validity of their data using the STIsValid() method, which is documented for both Geometry (planar units) and Geography (ellipsoidal units), as well as the IsValidDetailed() method.

-Alternatively, users can opt to use the GeometryValidator and fix the geometry prior to database loading.
+Alternatively, users can opt to use the GeometryValidator and correct the geometry before loading the database.

 The GeometryValidator

 The GeometryValidator can be used to check and repair features that have invalid geometry.
-There are various issues a user can select such a OGC standards or Basic Geometry Integrity.
+There are various issues a user can select, such as OGC standards or Basic Geometry Integrity.

 geometryvalidatorparameters.png